Toward Automated Validation of Language Model Synthesized Test Cases using Semantic Entropy: Introduction

 Our results show that {\tool} improves the validity rate of test suites from $8\%$ to $29\%$ and also boosts \textit{pass@1}~\cite{chen2021evaluatinglargelanguagemodels} on Reflexion by $7\%$ and $11\%$, depending on the dataset.
 Our results also show that semantic entropy consistently outperforms all the baselines in Section \ref{4.2}.

-The main contributions of this paper include: \begin{enumerate} \item To the best of our knowledge, {\tool} is the first work to explore the validation of LLM-generated test cases. \item We demonstrate the effectiveness of {\tool} in test case validation across common benchmark datasets and SOTA LLMs. \item We demonstrate the effectiveness of {\tool} in improving code generation performance by incorporating {\tool} into an agentic code generation tool. \end{enumerate} We also released the data and source code for our experiments to facilitate replication and extension by other researchers (\href{https://github.com/HamedTaherkhani/VALTEST}{https://github.com/HamedTaherkhani/VALTEST}).
+The main contributions of this paper include: \begin{enumerate} \item To the best of our knowledge, {\tool} is the first study to investigate the problem of predicting the validity of test cases generated by LLMs. \item We demonstrate the effectiveness of {\tool} in test case validation across common benchmark datasets and SOTA LLMs. \item We demonstrate the effectiveness of {\tool} in improving code generation performance by incorporating {\tool} into an agentic code generation tool. \end{enumerate} We also released the data and source code for our experiments to facilitate replication and extension by other researchers (\href{https://github.com/HamedTaherkhani/VALTEST}{https://github.com/HamedTaherkhani/VALTEST}).